Are Jehovah's Witnesses the only ones that Preach?

 It is incorrect to imply that only Jehovah's Witnesses preach.
 Following are just some notable examples of religions actively engaged in preaching.

 Both Mormons and Seventh-day Adventists started at a similar period of time as the Watchtower Society and have similar numbers of members due to their active preaching.
 Seventh-day Adventists successfully preach the good news, including at peoples homes.
-See the following quote from Chapter 13 of the Seven Day Adventist Church Manual;
+See the following quote from the Seven Day Adventist Church Manual:

 Paul shows that not every Christian would actively evangelise.